This post may contain affiliate links. Read the full disclosure here.

 Why should I cut the aerial roots off my monstera?

-Your plant wouldn’t go to the trouble of growing them if it didn’t want them.
+Your plant wouldn’t go to the trouble of growing them if it didn’t want them, but remember that it isn’t aware that it isn’t living in a rainforest.

 This is really just a personal preference to be honest.
 The purpose of aerial roots on monstera is to help it climb up towards the light in the rainforest – a bit of a non-issue in the average house, you’ll agree.